1-888-732-2348 1-866-383-2766 español View Your Order

 Hepatitis A is typically associated with flu-like symptoms.
 Common symptoms include nausea, vomiting, diarrhea, abdominal pain, loss of appetite, fever, fatigue, and joint pain.
 In some cases, especially in younger children, Hep A may show no symptoms.

-The Hepatitis A IgM Abs test is typically ordered by people who are experiencing symptoms associated with Hep A or have reason to believe they may have been recently exposed to Hep A. Patients wishing to test for past exposure to Hep A or to verify the status of their immunity to Hep A may wish to order the Hepatitis A Total test.
+The Hepatitis A IgM Abs test is typically ordered by people who are experiencing symptoms associated with Hep A or have reason to believe they may have been recently exposed to Hep A. People wishing to test for past exposure to Hep A or to verify the status of their immunity to Hep A may wish to order the Hepatitis A Total test.

 Turnaround time for the Hepatitis A IgM Abs test is typically 1 business day.